matthewbarnes1/cupids-code/README.md

 - Bcrypt - Password hashing

 # Future Development
+**There is alot of opportunity for the future development of this app..
+Some ideas include:**
 - Filter selector for matches page (view by age-range, similar hobbies, preferred sex, etc.)
 - Image upload modal + db storage for user profile
 - P2P chat to connect with your matches directly on our site